 Sesame-Ginger Salad Dressing

 Savory and tangy, this sesame-ginger dressing is perfect for salads served with Asian-style meals.
 It’s also good on wilted greens and on cold noodle dishes.
-Thanks to Progressive International for providing the salad dressing shaker shown below.
+Thanks to Progressive International for providing the salad dressing shaker shown in these photos by Evan Atlas.

 Makes: about 1 cup

-- 1/3 cup light olive oil or other healthy vegetable oil, such as safflower or sunflower
+- 1/3 cup neutral vegetable oil, such as safflower or sunflower

 - 2 tablespoons dark sesame oil

-- 1/3 cup rice vinegar or white wine vinegar
+- 1/3 cup apple cider vinegar, rice vinegar, or white wine vinegar

 - 1 tablespoon agave nectar